Introduction

 index=security_event EventID=4625 earliest=-1h | stats count as Count by AccountName, IpAddress | sort -Count

 Whilst a simple conversion is fairly straightforward between KQL and SPL, you can go further and make this use case applicable to all your security data sources using the Common Information Model (CIM) and leverage the Authentication data model.
-The Authentication data model in Splunk is a normalised model that organises all the authentication-related logs (e.g., logins, logouts, failures) into consistent field names, regardless of the original data source.
+The Authentication data model in Splunk is a normalized model that organizes all the authentication-related logs (e.g., logins, logouts, failures) into consistent field names, regardless of the original data source.

-So lets adapt the original KQL detection into a Splunk search that will search not just the windows server logs for failed log-ins but all failed log-ins across all authentication data in the CIM, regardless of technology.
+So let's adapt the original KQL detection into a Splunk search that will search not just the windows server logs for failed log-ins but all failed log-ins across all authentication data in the CIM, regardless of technology.

-Identify Datamodel and CIM Fields:
+Identify datamodel and CIM Fields:

 Key CIM Field | Description |